 History and Memory Reflected in Bae Bien-U’s Pine Forests

-Image rights: Galerie RX, Paris - France / Bae Bien-U Studio
+Image rights: Galerie RX, France / Gallery Axel Vervoordt, Belgium / Bae Bien-U Studio

-Bae Bien-U, D'une forêt l'autre - Edition Somogy, Domaine national de Chambord, Musée d'art moderne et contemporain Saint Etienne, France.
+Bae Bien-U, D'une forêt l'autre - Somogy Editions, Domaine de Chambord, Musée d'art moderne et contemporain de Saint Etienne, France.